 The email signature is the last thing the person receiving your email sees.
 And, if you’re not smart, it may be the last one.
 Few people know how to take advantage of an HTML email signature to generate more leads and more sales.

 I invite you to take a test now.
 How many of the emails you received today with an email signature.
 How many of these signatures caught your attention?
 Probably none.
 Rarely one.
-So, by knowing the tactics we are going to present here, you have a great chance of getting ahead of a lot of people.
+So, by knowing the tactics we are going to present here, you have a high chance of getting ahead of many people.

 What should your email signature be like?